SimoneCaldarella/parallel-programming-phd/README.md

 ### Lab 10 - MultiGPUs

 I tried to implement this one for a while, but didn't fully got how to do it.
-The current solution is not fully working.
+I also tried to ask chatgpt to explain it, but failed.
+The current solution is not working.